 Sobhgol SS, Charandabee SM.
 Related factors of urge, stress, mixed urinary incontinence, and overactive bladder in reproductive age women in Tabriz, Iran: a cross-sectional study.

 Int Urogynecol J Pelvic Floor Dys Function.

 Urinary incontinence.
-American Academy of Family Physicians.
-Available at: ...(Click grey area to select URL) Updated July 2010.
-Accessed December 2, 2013.
+Family Doctor—American Academy of Family Physicians.
+Available at: ...(Click grey area to select URL) Updated April 2014.
+Accessed October 28, 2014.

 Wein AJ, Rackley RR.
 Overactive bladder: a better understanding of pathophysiology, diagnosis, and management.